Mobile Repositories

 Collect All Device Data

-When enabled, a mobile repository scan will collect all data.
+When enabled, a mobile repository scan collects all data.

-When disabled, you can select which types of data a mobile repository scan will collect:
+When disabled, you can select which types of data a mobile repository scan collects:

 • Collect Device Summary